search icon

 Proximity-based Marketing:

-Yet again building upon the store and service locator use-case, retailers can further use the geo-location data to understand the store preferences of the customers and deliver personalized offers when they are in the vicinity of those retail outlets.
-This is known as proximity marketing.
-Instead of casting a wider net, this way they can spend their marketing budget on customers who are most likely going to purchase.
-Sometimes geofencing which is also a location-based service can be used to send/trigger messages with promotional offers/contextual recommendations whenever a mobile device with the app installed in it is entering, exiting, or parked in a defined geographical location.
-For instance, you get a promotional message from your favorite coffee shop when you are in proximity of the shop.
+Sometimes geofencing (also a location-based service) can be used to send/trigger messages with promotional offers/contextual recommendations.
+This is used when a mobile device with the app installed is entering, exiting, or parked in a defined location.
+For instance, you get a promotional message from your favourite coffee shop when you are in proximity of the shop.

 Fleet Tracking & Mobile Workforce Management:

-Location tracking has helped companies in the logistics and logistics-dependant industries keep track of where their shipments are and whether their employees are at the designated locations.
-For instance, food delivery apps help customers know when their order has been received, packed, and dispatched as well as the time period in which it will be delivered to them.
-This is usually done when their employees check in at a location using their mobile device and the information is relayed to the customer in real-time.
+Location tracking has helped players in logistics and logistics-dependant industries keep track of shipments and employees at designated locations.
+For instance, food delivery apps inform customers when their order has been received, packed, dispatched, and delivery ETA.
+The data is received from employees checking in their location, and then relayed to customers in real-time.

 Asset tracking and theft prevention: